Will you close the 10th Street store?

 Will I still be able to drink beer while I shop at the new location?

 We don’t know – which is why we want to know what you think!
-We have created a unique email address that will come directly to upper management for review about this project.
-Please let us know of any questions, concerns, or suggestions about this project by sending us a note.
+Please let us know of any questions, concerns, or suggestions about this project by sending us a note at [email protected].